How to Obtain a Patent: Everything You Need to Know

 - How much prior art has been discovered and should be considered in the application

 Truly, your written analysis and in-depth patent search will almost always end up being money well spent.
 This is not the place to start cutting corners if you're serious about obtaining a patent.
 Your search either demonstrates the case for your own patent applications, or saves you money in the long run by discovering that your invention actually is not unique.

 If you need help learning more about how to obtain a patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.